mvolkmann/blog/src/remix.md

 ## Error Boundaries

-Each route and `root.tsx` can befine an `ErrorBoundary` function which returns JSX to be rendered if an unhandled error occurs.
+Each route and `root.tsx` can befine an `ErrorBoundary` function which returns JSX to be rendered if an unexpected error occurs.
 This replaces the content that would otherwise be rendered by <Outlet />.

 In the case of nested routes, the closes such function